 - How to encourage multiple stakeholders with different interests to cooperate

-- How to recognize team dynamics and handle both individual and team issues
+- How to recognize team dynamics, define roles and norms, and handle both individual and team issues, including motivating group members

-- To understand the tacit 'rules of the game' of interacting in a complex world
+- The tacit 'rules of the game' of interacting in a complex world

 This is a Massive Open Online Course (MOOC) that runs on edX.

 The course is designed for individuals who are in a leadership positions or preparing for such positions in the future.
 Few years' experience in an organizational setting will be an advantage, but is not a requirement.